Field Notes

 They declare intent.

-The system teaches you how to play.
+The structure teaches you how to play.

 Most organizations do the opposite.
 We define objectives, measure results, and then ask people to navigate systems that were never designed to support those outcomes in the first place.